BIGJRA/BIGJRA.github.io/rejuv.md

 That said, the battles are somewhat tough: each of the three randomly chosen trainers has an Ultra Beast and a Legendary Dog.
-Still, you should be able to set up against the starting Pokémon and overcome.
+Still, you should be able to set up against the starting Pokemon and overcome.

 Talk to Zetta with at least 1,000,000 Puppet Coins, then head up.
 Grab the *Revive.*